TurboGears/tg2docs/book/part1/install.rst

 That's it.
 From this point onward, any ``easy_install`` commands will automatically use your virtualenv, as will your setup.py scripts that will be developed in later chapters.

+When you are done with this virtualenv, use the command ``deactivate``.
+This will return your environment to what it was, and allow you to work with the system wide Python installation.

 Installing TurboGears2
 ======================